5 Reasons to Visit Clermont This Spring

 5. Glamp at Lake Louisa State Park

 Spend the night at Lake Louisa State Park with CareFree Camping.
-Their luxury tents include air conditioning and come with a queen bed, with the option to add up to two twin airbeds, making it a great setup for families.
+Their luxury tents include air conditioning and come with a queen bed and have the option to add up to two twin airbeds.
+The bathrooms and showers are just a short walk away.

-Off-grid Eco-Tents are also available if you’re looking for a more rustic experience, while still enjoying a peaceful night surrounded by nature.
+Off-grid Eco-Tents are also available if you’re looking for a more rustic experience.